rradczewski/ymmv/_drafts/react-hooks-cypress-and-the-fabric-of-the-universe.md

 React hooks introduce so called "memory cells".
 I'm vastly over-simplifing it as the actual implementation uses linked lists, but you can think of it like this:

-Each call to a function like `useState` is being assigned a number from a global sequence outside of your application code, from the first one at the top node of the current render tree to the last ones at the leaves. **A call** to `useState` will always work on the "memory cell" with that number, and thus provide specific "local" state to that particular call of a function that usually wouldn't be able to have state due to the design of the language.
+Each call to a function like `useState` in a React component is assigned a number from a sequence outside of your application code. **A call** to `useState` will always work on the "memory cell" with that number, and thus provide specific "local" state to that particular call of a function that usually wouldn't be able to have state due to the design of the language.

 That's right, hooks makes it so that **every call** of a hooks-function has its own specific local state.
 Not only does the function have an identity, suddenly the call itself inside the rendering context has an identity that is relevant to the functioning of the application.
 Even for impure functions, this is quite a new category of impurity!